Okoličné – St Peter’s Church

 Current state

-The church is a unique building in the Liptov region, completely different from the relatively simple sacral architecture of that area from the Gothic period.
-Even in all of Slovakia, it is one of the most significant and representative of the late Gothic buildings.
-In addition, it has been preserved in its original shape with many architectural details: arcades, stone traceries in the windows, sedilia and several portals, one of which (the southern entrance to the aisle from the cloister side) was discovered only recently.
-Renovation of the nave’s roof in 2010 showed that even the original late gothic roof truss made of red spruce was preserved in good condition.
+The monastery church, now dedicated to St. Peter, is a unique building in the Liptov region, completely different from the relatively simple Gothic architecture prevailing in this area.
+Even in all of Slovakia, it is one of the most significant and representative buildings of the Late Gothic.
+In addition, it has been preserved in its original shape with many architectural details: arcades, stone traceries in the windows, sedillia in the chancel and several portals, one of which (the southern entrance to the nave from the cloister side) was discovered only recently.
+The renovation of the roof of the nave in 2010 showed that even the original late-Gothic roof truss has been preserved in good condition, dated over the nave and chapel to 1488-1490, and over the chancel to 1499-1500.
+The pride of the building are also the late-Gothic vaults in the nave, chancel, chapel and sacristy.
+The monastery buildings adjacent to the church were significantly rebuilt in the 17th and 18th centuries.

 bibliography: